 This rich and creamy Kerala dal is a simple and delicious recipe made with lentils cooked in flavorful spiced coconut milk.
-This instant pot Kerala parippu curry is basically a dump and cook recipe that takes very little effort to make.
+This instant pot Kerala parippu curry is basically a pour and cook recipe that takes minimal effort.

 I want to call this recipe “the easiest dal recipe ever” because that’s honestly what it is.
-This is pretty much a dump and cook recipe that calls for only a handful of ingredients.
-This is the dal that I make when I don’t have time to do any prep work – or when I have nothing planned for dinner.
+This is pretty much a dump-and-cook recipe that calls for only a handful of ingredients.
+This is the dal that I make when I don’t have time to do any prep work or have nothing planned for dinner.
 It has saved us from ordering takeout on many occasions (to my fast-food/pizza lovin’ husband’s dismay, lol).

 This rich and creamy Kerala-style parippu (another word for “dal”) is a must during special occasions or festivals.
-It is one of the main dishes served during Onam, a harvest festival celebrated by people of all religions in the state of Kerala.
+It is one of the main dishes served during Onam, a harvest festival celebrated by people of all religions in Kerala.
 This dal (along with avial) is always served as part of the sadya, a vegetarian feast typically served on a banana leaf.
-You can make this dal any time though of course.
+You can make this dal any time, though, of course.
 It’s such an easy dal recipe that we eat it all the time.

 If you’ve never had Kerala dal before, this is what you can expect: a rich and creamy and coconutty dal made with lentils that melt right into the soup.

-Traditionally, this dal is made with a freshly ground coconut paste but my version calls for full-fat coconut milk.
+Traditionally, this dal is made with freshly ground coconut paste, but my version calls for full-fat canned coconut milk.
 Using coconut milk makes this dish even easier to make.
-I’ve tried the dal with the coconut paste too but I honestly prefer the ease and smoothness that comes from rich full-fat coconut milk.
-You can use either toor dal or moong dal to make this recipe.
+I’ve tried the dal with the coconut paste, but I honestly prefer the ease and smoothness of rich, full-fat coconut milk.
+You can use either toor dal or yellow moong dal to make this recipe.
 Try both and tell me which you prefer!

-- 1 cup split pigeon peas (toor dal) OR small yellow lentils (moong dal), soaked for 1-2 hours
+- 1 cup split pigeon peas toor dal OR small yellow lentils (moong dal), rinsed

 - 1 tablespoon coconut oil